How License Points and Tickets Affect Your Car Insurance Rates

 Getting pulled over is stressful enough on its own — but the real cost often shows up months later when your insurance renewal arrives with a higher premium.
 Whether you received a speeding ticket, were involved in an at-fault accident, or accumulated points on your license, your insurer takes notice.
 Understanding exactly how violations translate into premium increases gives you the knowledge to make smarter decisions and limit the financial fallout.

-In this guide, we break down how much each type of violation raises your rates, the difference between DMV license points and insurance points, how long these surcharges typically last, and the most effective strategies for reducing their impact — from ticket forgiveness to defensive driving discounts.
+In this guide, we break down how much each type of violation raises your rates in 2026, the difference between DMV license points and insurance points, how long these surcharges typically last, and the most effective strategies for reducing their impact — from ticket forgiveness to defensive driving discounts.

 Key Pinch Points

-• A single speeding ticket can raise premiums by 22–27% on average
+• A speeding ticket raises premiums by 10–35% depending on severity

 • License points and insurance points are two separate systems